(2 mins read)

 I made this library an year ago to parse JSON streams to achieve things like this:

-When I say JSON streams, I mean taking something like this: {"title": "This is an unfinishe
+By JSON streams, I mean taking something like this: {"title": "This is an unfinishe, and

-and parsing it into a full object: {"title": "This is an unfinishe"} while preserving and
+parsing it into a partial object: {"title": "This is an unfinishe"}, while accounting for

 CUSTOM FORMATS top